prayush21/connect-a-fun-social-game/USER_STORIES.md

 **Acceptance Criteria**

 1. GA4 custom events `game_created`, `game_started`, `game_ended`, and `app_session` are triggered from the client.
+2. Events are prefixed with environment: `dev_*` for localhost/development and `prod_*` for production to prevent data mixing.
-2. Each event includes these parameters:
+3. Each event includes these parameters:
    - `room_id` – the 6-char code
    - `players_count` – current number of players (when applicable)
    - `round_number` – for `game_started` and `game_ended`
+   - `environment` – 'dev' or 'prod' for additional filtering
-3. Events appear in the Firebase Analytics DebugView during development and in standard GA4 reports in production.
+4. Events appear in the Firebase Analytics DebugView during development and in standard GA4 reports in production.

 ---